tellor-io/dataSpecs/types/TRBBridge.md

 The Query ID is a query's unique identifier.
 It's important because many kinds of data pass through the Tellor ecosystem.

-To generate a query ID, get the `bytes32` value of the `keccak` hash of the query data (defined above).
+To generate a query ID, get the `bytes32` value of the `keccak256` hash of the query data (defined above).
 For example, in Solidity:
 ```s
 bytes32 queryId = keccak256(queryData);
 ```